addihorn/jenkinsfile-runner/demo/job-folders/README.md

 Job Folders demo
 =================

-This demo shows, how to define the Job inside of a folder-structure, defined by parameter ```--job-name``` To create folders, that load libraries JCasC can be used.
+This demo shows, how to define the Job inside of a folder-structure, defined by parameter ```--job-name```
+To create folders with additional behavior (e.g. loading of shared libraries), Job DSLs as JCasC can be used.

 You can run this demos after building jenkinsfile-runner image as described in [Contributing to Jenkinsfile Runner](/CONTRIBUTING.adoc#building)